ajaysuseel/imagnovel/README.md

 # imagnovel
-A website created to give wings to your IMAGination.Let NOVels and stories be your forever friends.
+A website created to give wings to your IMAGination.Let NOVELs and stories be your forever friends.